zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * option to include the generated WebP images into the front-end pages by using the &lt;picture&gt; tag instead of &lt;img&gt;
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
 * optimize thumbnails as well as featured images.
 You can also **select individual thumbnails to exclude** from optimization.
-* ability to optimize any image on your site including images in **NextGEN Gallery** and any other image gallery or slider
+* ability to optimize any image on your site including images in **NextGEN Gallery** and any other image galleries or sliders
+* integrates with Gravity Forms post_image field type optimizing the images upon upload
 * featured images can be automatically resized before being optimized with 2 different options.
 No need for additional plugins like Imsanity
 * CMYK to RGB conversion
 * **24h <a href="https://wordpress.org/support/plugin/shortpixel-image-optimiser/reviews/?filter=5" target="_blank">stellar support</a>** (24/7) directly from developers.
 * easily **test lossy/lossless** versions of the images with a single click in your Media Library
 * **great for photographers**: <a href="http://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress images with lossless option
 * works well with both HTTPS and HTTP websites
+* uses progressive JPEG for larger images in order to speed up the image display
 * you can run ShortPixel plugin on **multiple websites** or on a **multisite** with a **single API Key**
 * it is **safe to test** and use the plugin: all the original images can be restored with a click, either one by one or in bulk
 * 'Bulk' optimize all the existing images in Media Library or in any gallery with one click